 How Much Weight Do You Gain During Ovulation?

-It is common to gain weight during ovulation.
+It is common to gain weight during or around ovulation.
 Headaches, bloating, and weight gain during ovulation are considered normal.
 There is no set limit to ovulation-related weight gain.
 It is because of these factors that this extra weight varies from person to person.
 Nonetheless, experts remind women that the weight will disappear soon.
 Hence there is no need to worry about it.

 The Bottom Line

 Why is there weight gain during ovulation?
 It is possibly because of low progesterone levels, appetite changes, water retention, and changes in insulin levels.
 Usually these changes are temporary and balance each other out over time.
 Do not take any measures to combat this weight, for example, by stopping medication without seeking medical help.
 As always, talk to your doctor first before making any changes to your diet and lifestyle.